Minimum-norm interpolation for unknown surface reconstruction: Declaration

 \section{Declaration}

-During the preparation of this work, the author(s) used o3-mini-high to improve language and readability.
+During the preparation of this work, the author(s) used GPT-5.x to improve language and readability.
 After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.